 Engineered For Fraud

-The Nevada Gaming Commission employed a casino engineer named Ronald Dale Harris.
+The Nevada Gaming Commission, an industry regulator employed a casino engineer named Ronald Dale Harris.
 His job was to monitor and audit electronic gaming devices.
 He didn’t feel he got paid enough as he used his knowledge to cheat a video Keno game out of $100,000.
 Like so many cheats, he didn’t get away with and it and ended up getting arrested.